HFU-GMB-STEM/STEM3-course/docs/tutorials/GoPiGo.md

 - Designed for learning robotics, sensors, and programming with Python.

 Hardware Overview
-- Base Chassis with motors, wheels, and frame.
+- Base chassis with motors, wheels, and frame.
 - Raspberry Pi mounted on top (user-supplied).
-- GoPiGo Control Board that connects to the Pi GPIO Header.
+- GoPiGo control board that connects to the Pi GPIO header.
-- Battery Pack to power motors.
+- Battery pack to power motors.

 Simple Python Example